bugsnag/bugsnag-node/README.md

 });
 ```

-The `autoNotify` function creates a Node.js [`Domain`](http://nodejs.org/api/domain.html) which automatically routes all uncaught exceptions to Bugsnag.
+The `autoNotify` function creates a Node.js [`Domain`](http://nodejs.org/api/domain.html) which automatically routes all uncaught errors to Bugsnag.

 Capturing Errors from Callbacks
 -------------------------------